These Booking Conditions, the Essential Information

 18. Your accommodation

 This is reserved exclusively for the people named on the confirmation invoice and no other persons are permitted to stay at the accommodation nor can you arrange for visitors to the property for the purpose of events like parties, celebrations or other large gatherings unless this has been agreed with us in writing and appropriate payments made (if applicable).
 Additional guests will be asked to vacate by resort staff, accommodation supplier or other person in authority.
 You and all members of your party also agree not to use the property for any illegal or commercial purpose, including subletting it or otherwise allowing anyone to stay in it who we have not previously accepted on your holiday invoice.
 On departure you should leave the accommodation in a reasonably clean and tidy condition so that we can efficiently prepare it for our next guests.
 If additional cleaning has been necessary, a charge will be made locally or an invoice will be sent to you on your return to the UK or ROI.
-Please note that single sex parties or groups of young adults (under 21) may only be accepted at selected villas.
+Please note that certain group bookings may only be accepted at selected villas.

 19. Special requests